 Servicing Subjects are those taught by a school or department outside its own faculty.
 Their subject descriptions are published in the handbook of the faculty which originates the subject and are also published in the handbook of the faculty in which the subject is taught.
 The following pages contain descriptions for most of the subjects offered for the courses described in this book, the exception being General Education subjects.
-For General Education subjects see the General Education Handbook which is available free of charge.
+For General Education subjects see the Centre for Liberal and General Studies Handbook which is available free of charge.